Figures Without Phase

 suggested exit, hence make a figure out of it.

-Starting in compact SCP with
+Starting in compact

 the man's L and lady's R feet free, the man steps directly to the